isinghabhishek/payment-form/README.md

 Collecting payment online is incredibly simple using a Jotform payment form.
 Whether you're looking to collect customer information, order type and quantity; our forms can be customized to fit your needs.
 No matter the size or type of business you have.

 With a variety of payment form options, including donation forms, order forms or purchase forms.
-Get started by either selecting a payment form template below or start your own form, then choose which payment gateway you'd like to use such as Square, PayPal, Stripe and Authorize.Net.
+Get started by either selecting a payment form template below or start your own form, then choose what ever payment gateway you'd like to use.

 ## This is basic payment form made using Html and Css.